Honor System Rules

 - Other similar acts.

-Submitting substantial portions of the same work (including oral reports) for credit more than once without authorization from the instructor of the class for which the student submits the work.
+20.1.2.2.4 Multiple Submissions: Submitting substantial portions of the same work (including oral reports) for credit more than once without authorization from the instructor of the class for which the student submits the work.

 - Making revisions in a paper or report (including oral presentations) that has been submitted in one class and submitting it for credit in another class without the instructor’s permission.

-- Representing group work done in one class as one’s own work for the purpose of using it in another class.
+- Representing group work done in one class as one’s own individual work for the purpose of using it in another class.

 - Other similar acts.